“Why do psychologists all want people to be happy all the time? What’s wrong with being a pessimist or feeling depressed sometimes?”

 Positivity is not the same as the state of being happy or being optimistic.
 It is about getting happier but even that is just a side effect.
 It is about having more positive connections, feelings, and experiences each day.
 Research shows a magic number, when you have more positive feelings each day than negative ones.
 If you have about the same amount of positive and negative emotions in your day, you are likely to feel depressed.
 On the other hand, increasing your ratio to three positive for every one negative feelings can create a broader life (more mental power and attention) with more upside potential.

 Positivity is a way to get more out of life.
 When you hit that ratio of 3:1, you will probably feel more engaged in your life.
 As a result, you may feel more comfortable to reach out to make connections with people.
 You may have more energy and be able to pay greater attention to more things than you usually notice.
 One researcher said that your mind and body respond to positivity the way that a sunflower opens up its petals to the sun.

 Positivity makes it easier to get in the habit to say “yes.”
-Saying “yes” more and worrying less about the downside is one huge effect that positivity has had in my life.
-You may feel more free to try new things.
+Saying yes more and worrying less about the downside is one huge effect that positivity has had in my life.
+You may feel freer to try new things.
 And those new things can lead you to grow in new directions.
 And that only makes it easier to make connections, try new things, and say “yes” even more.
-If you want to increase your positivity ratio, check out my Superpower Coaching program.
+If you want to increase your positivity ratio, check out my online course Harness Your Superpowers.